For Master students

 - If you received the additional requirement "industrial internship" at the time of admission to the Master's program, this must have been recognized prior to the start of the Master's thesis.

-If you would like to take a TUM-internal module that is not included in your degree program, you can submit an application for the inclusion of TUM-internal modules to the module administration MW at firstname.lastname@example.org with the subject "Interdisciplinary Master Modules".
+If you would like to take a TUM-internal module that is not included in your degree program, you can submit an application for inclusion of a TUM module to the study program to the module administration MW at email@example.com with the subject "Interdisciplinary Master Modules".

 The professors responsible for the program then check the relevance of the content for the program.
 If they and, if applicable, the exporting TUM Department agree, the module can be integrated into our MW degree programs.

 - Yes, you can apply for inclusion in the section "Flexibilization in Engineering Sciences (Individual Master Module)" of your Master's program.
-To do so, submit the application for recognition of credits to the Master's Examination Board.
+To do so, submit the application for recognition of credits to the Master's Examination Board and attach the letter of justification (Begrünsungsschreiben) and associated module description(s).

 - Possibilities for the recognition of TUM-external credits can be found under "Recognition of Credits".